-A Bachelor's degree from an accredited college or university is required and a minimum of three (3) years of teaching experience is preferred.
+A bachelor's degree from an accredited college or university is required and a minimum of three (3) years of teaching experience is preferred.

-The Master of Arts in Leadership and Administration is a 34 credits degree program.

-EDLA 525 Educational Leadership and Inquiry 3 credits EDLA 690 Professional Literature Review 1 credit EDLA 633 Organizations and Educational Leadership 3 credits EDLA 564 Art and Science of Teaching 3 credits EDLA 548 Educational Leadership and School Improvement 3 credits EDLA 698 Research and Data Analysis 3 credits EDLA 565 Assessment and Learning 3 credits EDLA 653 Curriculum Development 3 credits EDLA 641 Educational Leadership and Community 3 credits EDLA 626 Culture, Diversity, and Human Rights 3 credits EDLA elective 3 credits EDLA 689 Professional Seminar 3 credits EDLA 699 Comprehensive Oral Exam 0 credits
+The Master EDLA 525 of Arts in Leadership and Administration is a 34 credits degree Educational Leadership and Inquiry e program.
+3 credits EDLA 690 Professional Literature Review 1 credit EDLA 633 Organizations and Educational Leadership 3 credits EDLA 564 Art and Science of Teaching 3 credits EDLA 548 Educational Leadership and School Improvement 3 credits EDLA 698 Research and Data Analysis 3 credits EDLA 565 Assessment and Learning 3 credits EDLA 653 Curriculum Development 3 credits EDLA 641 Educational Leadership and Community 3 credits EDLA 626 EDLA Culture, Diversity, and Human Rights Elective 3 credits 3 credits EDLA 689 Professional Seminar 3 credits

-The Master of Arts in Leadership and Administration with principal or program administrative certification is designed for those individuals that wish to complete their master's degree with certification.
+EDLA 699 Comprehensive Oral Exam 0 credits The Master of Arts in Leadership and Administration with Principal or Program Administrative Certification is designed for those individuals that wish to complete their master's degree with certification.